christophstrasen/LQR/docs/low_level_API.md

 Records lacking `RxMeta` (or with malformed metadata) trigger immediate errors—the join will not silently invent schemas.
 This keeps low-level operations deterministic and makes chained joins feasible.
 Downstream consumers should read payloads via `result:get("schemaName")`; higher-level adapters can still rename or merge schemas as needed.

-Every schema name you pass to `Schema.wrap` becomes the alias stored on the resulting `JoinResult`.
+Every schema name you pass to `Schema.wrap` becomes the label stored on the resulting `JoinResult`.
 Choose unique names (e.g., `"customers_seller"` vs `"customers_buyer"`) if the same physical schema appears multiple times in a chain.

 ### JoinResult utilities

-- `result:clone()` returns a new `JoinResult` with all aliases copied.
+- `result:clone()` returns a new `JoinResult` with all schema names copied.
 Payload tables are shallow-copied (nested tables are still shared) so mutating the new record does not affect the original.
-- `Result.selectAliases(result, { fromAlias = "newAlias" })` builds a result containing only the requested aliases (renaming them if desired).
+- `Result.selectSchemas(result, { customers = "buyer" })` builds a result containing only the requested schema names (renaming them if desired).
-- `result:attachFrom(otherResult, "orders", "forwardedOrders")` copies a single alias from another result into the current one—useful when you want to persist composite records across multiple joins.
+- `result:attachFrom(otherResult, "orders", "forwardedOrders")` copies a single schema payload from another result into the current one—useful when you want to persist composite records across multiple joins.

-**Note:** We shallow-copy payload tables so `record.RxMeta` can reflect the new alias; nested structures remain references.
+**Note:** We shallow-copy payload tables so `record.RxMeta` can reflect the new schema name; nested structures remain references.
 Treat intermediate results as immutable where possible and only mutate right before emitting final sinks.

 ### `JoinObservable.chain`

-`JoinObservable.chain(resultStream, opts)` forwards one alias from an upstream join into a new schema-tagged observable:
+`JoinObservable.chain(resultStream, opts)` forwards one schema from an upstream join into a new schema-tagged observable:

 ```lua
 local enrichedOrders = JoinObservable.chain(customerOrderJoin, {